sconover/knit-js/README.markdown

             ]}
     })

-I can create a relational expression using knit's DSL:
+Then we created a relational expression using knit's DSL:

     var expression = $R(function(){
       return project(